Boost Your Google Visibility: 5 Tips on How To Get Sitelinks

 Pro Tip: Also include your call-to-action at the front to incentivize users to click the sitelink.

-How to Get Google Sitelinks – Tip #5:
+How to Get Google Sitelinks – Tip #7: Include a Table of Contents for

 Not only does a table of contents help users navigate within the page, it also attracts them to specific chapters or sections of greater importance to your business.
-At the same time, it helps Google read the page and generate single-line sitelinks.
+At the same time, it helps Google read the page and generate one-line sitelinks.

 Ultimately, with search queries becoming increasingly niche, the demand for sitelinks will only grow over time, and brands must position themselves to ride this SEO wave.